bparanj/crystal/computer/os/library.md

 Key differences:

 1. Granularity: Libraries are more fine-grained, while packages are broader units of software.
-2. Installation: Libraries are typically linked or loaded by programs; packages are installed system-wide.
+2. Installation: Libraries are  linked or loaded by programs; packages are installed system-wide.
 3. Management: Libraries are managed by the dynamic linker; packages are managed by package managers.
 4. Dependencies: Packages often list other packages as dependencies, which may include libraries.
 5. Content: Packages can contain libraries, but also include executables, configuration files, and more.